• Skip to primary navigation

 Jar and a spoon of homemade peanut butter from above

-• You have to stop and scrape for a couple of times as the peanut butter will likely stick to the sides.
+If using a food processor, remember to stop and scrape the sides a couple of times, as the peanut butter will likely stick to the sides.

 Close-up of a jar of peanut butter topped with peanuts